Dehydrated Chicken Jerky Treats for Dogs are one of the best ways to show your dog you love them, and save money in the meantime!

 When is Dehydrated Chicken Jerky Done?

-When the chicken is crisp and leathery.
+When the chicken is crisp, leathery, and snaps when broken.

 How to Store Jerky?